Christopher-Whiteley-ntt/local-kiban-clone/README.md

 * `catalog info Scanned 1807 users and processed 1807 users target=GitlabOrgDiscoveryEntityProvider:altemista`
 * `catalog info Scanned 378 groups and processed 22 groups target=GitlabOrgDiscoveryEntityProvider:altemista`

+**NB**
+If you see FetchError messages in the console logs related to being unable to get local issuer certificate then also set the following environment variable to disable strict tls checking for node.
+* `NODE_TLS_REJECT_UNAUTHORIZED=0`

 Once you've logged in, you should see what looks like an empty system.